Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 The second time you'll experience asynchronous code or the first time you'll be writing your own asynchronous code you'll probably experience a "callback".

 Callbacks are functions you pass in as parameters to a function which will be called at a later time.
+In the previous lesson we learned about `onclick` this is actually a callback handler.

 Using callbacks can look something like this:
 ```javascript
 function loadImage(url, callback) {
   var image = new Image();